 For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 • To cover unpaid utilities upon move-out.
 Usually, most or all utilities will be under the tenant’s name during the lease period.
-Should the tenant fail to pay for them, Virginia security deposit law allows the landlord to make appropriate deductions from the tenant’s security deposit to cover the cost of unpaid utility bills.
+Should the tenants fail to pay for them, Virginia's security deposit law allows the landlord may make appropriate deductions from the tenant’s security deposit to cover the cost of unpaid utility bills.

 • To cover non-compliance loss or damage.
 If your tenant fails to comply with their obligations as a tenant, the security deposit may be used to cover any loss or non normal wear and tear damage as a result of this non-compliance.